 Myth #3: People with Schizophrenia Are Not Smart

 This myth is one of the hardest to debunk.
-People suffering from mental illnesses can have symptoms like difficulty focusing, and relaying important information.
+People suffering from mental illnesses can have symptoms like difficulty focusing and relaying important information.

 When it comes to schizophrenia, one of the most common symptoms is disorganized thinking.
-This can mean it’s hard to take tests, or stay on topic when writing an essay.
+This can mean it’s hard to take tests or stay on topic when writing an essay.
 But this does not mean someone isn’t smart.

 John Nash Jr.- John was known by the age of 30 as one of the world’s most brilliant mathematicians.
 After a 20-year battle with the illness of schizophrenia, he was able to return to teaching at Princeton University.
 Nash won a Nobel Prize in Economics in 1994.

 Veronica Lake– A successful actress of the 1940s and 1950s, Lake was diagnosed with schizophrenia as a child.
-She went on to conquer screens, stage, and popular culture.
+She went on to conquer screens, the stage, and popular culture.
 Veronica credited her creativity to her schizophrenia and used it as her secret weapon.

 Myth #4: Schizophrenia is Always Genetic

 Schizophrenia does tend to run in families, but no single gene is thought to be responsible for it.
 As with most other mental health disorders, different combinations of genes make people more susceptible to the condition developing.
-If someone has a close relative, like a parent or sibling, who suffers from schizophrenia, their chances are six times higher to develop the condition themselves.
+If someone has a close relative, like a parent or sibling, who has schizophrenia, their chances are six times higher to develop the condition themselves.
 But, there are a few other causes of schizophrenia that are not genetic.

 Is There Hope for Someone with Schizophrenia?